 A rollable OLED may be a hard thing to wrap your head around.
 At one time, seeing a TV appear out of thin air would’ve been something straight out of a magic act.
-But LG’s new rollable TV, the Signature Series OLED TV R isn’t magic, it’s engineering and display technology risen to the nth degree.
+But LG’s new rollable TV, the Signature Series OLED TV R isn’t magic – it’s engineering and display technology risen to the nth degree.

-And while it certainly has a magical, sci-fi quality about it – how many TVs have you seen collapse in on themselves without being destroyed? – it’ll soon be more fact than fiction.
+And while it certainly has a magical, sci-fi quality about it – how many TVs have you seen collapse in on themselves without being destroyed? – it’s now more fact than it is fiction.

-But, as ever, we found ourselves mesmerized by the South Korean electronics maker’s latest innovation.
+But, as ever, we find ourselves mesmerized by the South Korean electronics maker’s latest innovation.
 Here's everything we thought in our hands on review of the rollable OLED TV R, when we saw it in the flesh.

 Price and availability